INFORMSJoC/2022.0142/README.md

 ./BB 15 10 2 => run the Branch & Bound on all files in the 'data' directory whose name starts with 'gen1_15_10_2'(10 instances)
 ```

-The resultats are stored in files starting by "res_"
+The results are stored in files starting by "res_"

 ## Support